fmlab-iis/gcc2cryptoline/README.md

 ```

-## How to use the plugin to translate GIMPLE to CryptoLine
+## How to use plugin to transform GIMPLE to Cryptoline
 - add options when compile
-  - `-fplugin=./gcc2cryptoline.so` : make sure the plugin path
+  - `-fplugin=./gcc2cryptoline.so`: make sure the plugin path
-  - `-fplugin-arg-gcc2cryptoline-func=${function name}` : target function name
+  - `-fplugin-arg-gcc2cryptoline-func=${function name}`: target function name
   - `-fplugin-arg-gcc2cryptoline-dump`: will dump output to the ${function name}.cl
   - `-fpluin-arg-gcc2cryptoline-debug`: use when debugging
 - take curve25519 as example